The Physiology and Biomarkers of Recovery with Dr. Iñigo San Millán

 Dr. San Milan 59:47

-Yeah, that’s that’s a very good question, too.
+Yeah, that’s a very good question, too.
 And, and I’ve seen that because of, yeah, we are going to see more data in the coming years, I guess, because we’re seeing more deployment of this methodology.
-He is ready to to really get a lot of parameters and insert establishing correlations with aging.
+He is ready to really get a lot of parameters and insert establishing correlations with aging.
 Right.
 But I think that going back to the same thing, as we age, obviously, especially men will produce less testosterone, women produce less estrogen.
 You know, we see lower levels for growth hormone as well released.
 And so we tend to get more in a catabolic mode faster by so this is what I think that for aging athletes is more important even to monitor the status.
-And this is why probably why why, as I mentioned earlier, especially in age groupers, I see tremendous amount of muscle damage in this population and catabolic states could that be that, sure that catabolic, you know, like machinery is as expressed as in younger individuals, but the anabolic machinery is not leading them to that imbalance.
+And this is why probably why, as I mentioned earlier, especially in age groupers, I see tremendous amount of muscle damage in this population and catabolic states could that be that, sure that catabolic, you know, like machinery is as expressed as in younger individuals, but the anabolic machinery is not leading them to that imbalance.
 But I think that it’s important to monitor athletes are really mean recreational athletes for said, who are aging and understand these better and, and we see that testosterone, as you point pointed out, right, it’s a great biomarker for an embolism and decreases.
 But yeah, we need to make sure that I would say that those ones were engaging, you know, like, in levels of irregular activity, and they do some blood analysis here and there to make sure that everything is in place is checked.

 Rob Pickels 1:01:20